grasmuru/Assessments/javascript/wordle/Readme.md

 Look at the basic wordle implementation provided

+As a first step some basic and subtle bugs have been introduced by a programmer who copied the code from a tutorial As a first step try out the implementation and then find and correct the basic functioning errors

+After you have fixed the basic implementation you have the following situation

 Two developers have a dispute as to who is a better wordle player and like to up the wordle requirements to compare their skills better

 Modify the existing attached wordle code to: